 You'll have the option to move into a career in law or into a whole array of related fields such as the civil service, local government, research, teaching, politics and public services.
 A reputable degree will also open many other doors into graduate employment in other fields.

-The Extended Degree in Law will introduce you to a variety of legal skills such as interviewing and advising, advocacy, legal research and writing.
+The Law with Foundation Year will introduce you to a variety of legal skills such as interviewing and advising, advocacy, legal research and writing.
 You will also be introduced to more traditional core modules such as contact law and criminal law.
 Combined, these skills will prepare you for further legal studies.

 You will be taught and assessed through a combination of lectures, small group tutorials, practicals and course work.
 Throughout, you will undertake directed and self-guided independent study to consolidate your learning and to broaden your knowledge and understanding of the subject.
 You will have the opportunity to enhance your transferable skills by engaging with Hertfordshire Law School’s co-curricular activities and Hertfordshire Law Clinic.